Oct 26, 2023

 Occasionally, processes may consume a lot of resources and need to be killed.
 Alternatively, times when you may want to change the priority level of a process, so the system will allocate more resources to it.
 Regardless of the case, all these tasks require you to do the same thing: listing the running processes on Linux.

-To list processes in Linux, use one of the three commands: ps, top or htop.
-Ps command provides static snapshot of all processes, while top and htop sorts by CPU usage.
+To list processes in Linux, use one of the four commands: ps, top, htop, and atop.
+Ps command provides a static snapshot of all processes, while top and htop sort by CPU usage.

 Let’s dive further into each of them.